NHSDigital/vaccinations-app/infrastructure/README.md

 ### Setting up monitoring configuration

-The following steps will put Cloudfront access logs to CloudWatch.
-Since Cloudfront is a global service, it only allows putting logs in us-east-1 region.
+The following steps will put Cloudfront access logs to S3 bucket.

 - Go to AWS service "Cloudfront"
 - Select the distribution that serves VitA website (vaccinations.nhs.uk)